The COVID-19 pandemic has fundamentally transformed our lives, businesses, and communities.

 - $100.00 deposit will be required to rent club gear, $200.00 for rent-to-own, (brand new, sized up individually).
 The gear includes a mask, glove, jacket, chest protector, and body cord.
 Carry-on fencing bags of different colors are available to purchase for $25.00.

 The loaner gear should be returned, and the deposit will be refunded after the completion of phase 3, or TBD.

 All new and returning members are required to bring the signed COVID-19 Liability Release Waiver.

-Remember: Wash your hands, don’t touch your face, cover your coughs!
+Remember: Wash your hands, don’t touch your face, cover your cough!

 This Safety Program has been drafted upon the Centers for Disease Control and Prevention guidelines, the State of Massachusetts health considerations and tools for Youth Sports and Summer Camps, and the USA Fencing clubs reopening recommendations.